archlinux/alpm/README.md

 - [alpm-buildinfo]: a library and commandline interface to work with `BUILDINFO` files
 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM
 - [alpm-pkginfo]: a library and commandline interface to work with `.PKGINFO` files
+- [alpm-srcinfo]: a library and commandline interface to work with `SRCINFO` files
 - [alpm-types]: a central library for types used by other ALPM libraries and tools

 ## Contributing